charnjotb25/CUS1166Project/README.md

        “Welcome to Vehicular Cloud Console”
   3. Choose one of the two main options:
        - owner → vehicle owner entering vehicle data
-       - client → task owner submitting a job📌 5.
-Using the GUI Windows
+       - client → task owner submitting a job

 Once you make a choice:
   1. A form window opens